 Get More Sun Early

 - Get Outside in the Morning: Exposure to morning sunlight can significantly improve the quality of sleep.
-Even a half hour a day outside on an overcast day provides enough “phototherapy” to help keep your biological clock on track.
+Even a half hour a day outside on an overcast day provides enough “phototherapy” to help keep the biological clock on track.

 Turn Down the Brightness